Vehicle Cost Calculator

 The Depreciation Trap: Many drivers focus on gas costs but ignore depreciation.
 A $25,000 car losing 15% value annually is costing you $3,750/year before you buy a drop of gas.

 Accelerated Wear: Gig driving puts extra wear on brakes, tires, oil, and suspension due to frequent stops.
-Expect maintenance costs 20-50% higher than regular driving.
+Expect maintenance costs to be higher than regular driving.

-Optimal Vehicles: Used hybrids (Toyota Prius, Honda Insight) often have the lowest total cost of ownership for gig work.
-High MPG, reliable, and already depreciated.
+Optimal Vehicles: Used hybrids often have the lowest total cost of ownership for gig work: high MPG, reliable, and already partially depreciated.

 Common Questions